Hacker News

 At the same time, substituting Oracle with a lightweight DB in an environment where full-time DBA was developing a database with loads of stored procedures and DB-specific stuff wasn't something really feasible - no abstraction layer would solve that.

-11 hours ago by no-s
+4 years ago by no-s

 >>using hsqldb or something else lightweight were golden for local development or integration tests.
 So abstracting the DB was the default, and absolutely needed.